tjackadams/breech-birth/posts/breech-birth.md

 ## The Decision

-My midwife was with me during the ECV procedure, and she mentioned again about the vaginal breech birth.
-I asked the doctor what his thoughts were.
-(The Tiebreaker!).
+During the ECV procedure, my midwife brought up the subject of a vaginal breech birth again.
+I asked the doctor what his thoughts were, the tiebreaker?
+He said "*Yes, go for it*".
+There would be no further risks and your son will need a hip scan anyway because he is breech.
+He also mentioned that a vaginal breech birth is easier as gravity and my body will do all the work for me.
+I liked this idea!

-He said yes go for it.
-There are no further risks, and you will need a hip scan on your son anyway.
-He said its easier for you as your body will do all the work.
-(I liked this idea!).
-I mentioned about the 26% chance of Autism.
-He said no not at all and that it was nonsense.
-He was a nice doctor, and I had this automatic feeling of trust with him and he said he recommended it and there were no further risks involved.
-My midwife said I could still have an epidural as this is what I wanted and then no C-Section and less recovery time.
-I discussed it with my partner whilst we waited for my Anti-D injection which you need after an ECV if you have a negative blood type.
-We discussed it and said yes ok let’s go for it.
+I mentioned to the doctor about the increased chance of Autism and he said there wasn't any, it was all nonsense.
+He was a nice doctor and I had this automatic feeling of trust with him.
+He went on to recommend vaginal breech birth and reiterated there were no further risks involved.

+My midwife went on to explain that I was still eligible for an epidural which is what I wanted.
+I needed another anti-d injection after the ECV procedure, so this presented a good opportunity to talk it over with my partner.
+In the end we decided to go for the vaginal breech delivery, with a C-section as a last resort.

-When the nurse gave me my anti-d injection she said “I think its great you are having a vaginal breech delivery I really do”.
+Some time later the anti-d injection finally arrived and the nurse said

+> I think its great you are having a vaginal breech delivery, I really do.

-This made me feel great!
-I felt like I had made the right decision and was proud.
-Me and Tom (my partner) both regretted not asking her Why!
+This was what I needed to hear, it made me feel great and I felt like I had made the right decision and was proud.
+My only regret is not asking her why!

-We went home late as we had waited a long time for the Anti-D injection and decided to order a Chinese (Mummy’s favourite!).
-As soon as we ordered I had a light contraction.
-4 minutes later I had another….
-Then another.
-Oh Shit I thought!
-I called the maternity unit as my contractions were lasting 30 seconds each and 4 minutes apart but were not painful.
-She said as my baby is breech to come in.
-My Chinese was then delivered so I ate that first then went in.
-Nothing comes between me and Chinese food!
-Plus I hadn’t eaten all day as you cant eat before an ECV just in case you need a C-Section.
-If I was going into labour I needed my energy as it was 8pm.
+After the anti-d injection we went home, it was getting late in the evening so we ordered mummy's favourite, Chinese.
+You are not allowed to eat before the ECV procedure in-case you end up having a C-section, so by this time I was starving.
+A few minutes after ordering the Chinese, I had a light contraction.
+A few minutes later I had another...then another.
+"Oh shit", I had better start timing these.
+My contractions were lasting 30 seconds each and roughly 4 minutes apart, but not painful.
+I called the Maternity unit and because he was breech, they asked if we could come in.
+"Let me finish my Chinese and I'll be right there".
-When I got to the hospital they put me on the monitor for 30 minutes or so and yes I was having light contractions.
-They examined me (which I cant stand and find so uncomfortable) and I was 2cm.
-She said I would be staying to see how I progressed because my baby was breech.
-I liked this as I was always worried the hospital send you home and then I wouldn’t get my epidural if it was too late.
-I was happy to stay in.
-However due to COVID Tom couldn’t be with me and sat out in the hall.
+I arrived at the hospital and placed on a monitor for 30 minutes and it was confirmed, I was having light contractions.
+They examined me (which I can't stand and find so uncomfortable) and I was 2cm dilated.
+I would be staying in the hospital overnight to monitor my progress.
+I was happy about this as I have been worried about not getting to the hospital in time and missing my epidural.
+Due to COVID-19 restrictions, Tom couldn't be with me and had to sit out in the hallway.

 ## Labour